GoogleCloudPlatform/wombat-dressing-room/README.md

 #### Create an npm account

-You will need to create an npm account, which will be used or publication.
+You will need to create an npm account, which will be used for publication.
 This account should be configured such that 2FA is enabled for `authentication` and `publication`.
 When you are given a QR code to scan for your authenticator app, use a QR code reader to fetch and store the secret associated with the